 The CCB is controlled by the settings given through the desk top menu (UIM).
-The CCB also monitors all pressure switches, the hot surface ignitor, tank temperatures, the gas valve, the anodes, and the flame sensor.
+The CCB also monitors all pressure switches, the hot surface igniter, tank temperatures, the gas control valve, the powered anodes, and the flame sensor.

-The CCB directly controls blower speed on the SUF 199 and 250 models and indirectly controls blower speed on the SUF 400 and 500 by means of a Variable Frequency Drive (see page 43).
+The CCB directly controls blower speed on the SUF 199 and 250 models and indirectly controls blower speed on the SUF 400 and 500 by means of a Variable Frequency Drive (see Page 42).